Faculty Contact

 "What are the visa requirements for your course? "

 "I have special dietary needs (vegetarian, kosher, halal, etc...)
-Will you be able to accomodate me? "
+Will you be able to accommodate me? "

 During the training sessions we will have a variety of light snacks and drinks, and we will have a group dinner.
 We should be able to meet your needs, but these foods will not be prepared in special kitchens.
 If this is a critical requirement, we will seek your help in making alternative arrangements.